 Introduction to Australian Aboriginal culture book, available as e-Book (on Kindle for example)

-This book is a “Travel Guide to Indigenous Australia” by Professor Macia Langton, a prominent scholar on Indigenous Australian culture.
+This book, Welcome to Country, is a “travel guide to Indigenous Australia” by Professor Macia Langton, a prominent scholar on Indigenous Australian culture.

 Even though it’s written by an academic (“Am I about to read someone’s PhD thesis?”), Professor Langton wrote this book in a very conversational style.